memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 #define DT_N_S_node_with_props_P_string_EXISTS 1
 ```

-For properties of the type `string`, the devicetree generator produces _string literals_.
+For properties of the type `string`, the Devicetree generator produces _string literals_.
 The generator also produces macros with a special suffix:

 - `_STRING_UNQUOTED` contains the string literals without quotes and thus all values as _tokens_.
 - `_STRING_TOKEN` produces a single token out of the string literals.
 Special characters and spaces are replaced by underscores.